jwtowner/wizard/README.md

 This is a library for Scheme (R7RS-small) that provides a portable and functional alternative to GNU Autoconf for software source configuration.

-Primal Autoconf is known to work on the following Scheme implementations:
+Wizard is known to work on the following Scheme implementations:

 - Chibi Scheme
 - Chicken Scheme